Mlaiel/iacherie/docs/features/MONITORING_LOGGING_COMPLETE.md

 **ALL MONITORING & LOGGING REQUIREMENTS HAVE BEEN SUCCESSFULLY IMPLEMENTED**

-The Ainflue platform now includes a comprehensive, enterprise-grade monitoring and observability stack that exceeds the original requirements.
+The IA Chérie platform now includes a comprehensive, enterprise-grade monitoring and observability stack that exceeds the original requirements.
 All components are production-ready and fully documented.

 **Status**: 🟢 **COMPLETE** - Ready for deployment